-G. Parking Location
+F. Parking Location

 - (1) Required parking: - a.
 May be provided on-site. - b.
-May be provided off-site within a 1,320' pedestrian path to a building entry. - c.
+May be provided off-site within a 1,320' pedestrian path along public sidewalks from the front door. - c.
 May be provided on-street when located on the same block and on the same face of the block as the proposed use if not allocated to another use. - d.
-May be provided off-site within a mile radius for all use categories, except residential categories, if a shuttle or valet is provided between one hour before opening and one hour after closing. - e.
+May be provided off-site within a mile radius for all use categories, except residential categories, if a shuttle is provided between one hour before opening and one hour after closing. - e.
 May be provided off-site within a mile radius for residential use categories if a shuttle is provided from 5:00 AM to 12:00 AM. - f.
-May be provided in a common municipally owned property within 1,320' (or within one mile if shuttle or valet is provided), if it is determined by the Development Department that there are sufficient spaces to meet the parking demand of all uses that have parking agreements with the Town and the proposed use. - (2) Off-site parking shall require a legal agreement for the duration of the existence of the use whether the off-site parking site is owned by the same entity or another entity. - (3) Parking location on a site shall be governed by Layers (See Figure 880-10).
-The first layer is located between the lot line along the primary frontage and the build-to line.
-The second layer is located between the build-to line and a 20-foot setback from the build-to line.
-The third layer is the remaining portion of the lot located behind the second layer.

-- a.
-All off-street parking areas shall be located within the third layer along primary streets. - b.
+May be provided in a common municipally owned property if it is determined by the Development Department that there are sufficient spaces to meet the parking demand of all uses that have parking agreements with the Town and the proposed use. - (2) Off-site parking shall require a legal agreement for the duration of the existence of the use whether the off-site parking site is owned by the same entity or another entity. - (3) Parking location on a site shall be governed by Layers (See Figure 880-09).
+The first layer is located between the lot line along the primary frontage and the build-to-line.
+The second layer is located between the build-to-line and a 20-foot setback from the build-to-line.
+The third layer is the remaining portion of the lot located behind the second layer. - a.
+All off-street parking areas shall be located within the third layer along primary streets.

+- b.
 All off-street parking areas shall be located within the second or third layer along secondary streets. - c.
-Structured parking shall be prohibited from occupying the Build-to line.

-However, the Development Department may permit a garage to occupy a Build-to Line when the dimensions of a site make it impractical to accommodate a liner building, as determined by the Development Department, if the following conditions are met: - Ground floor activating uses are located on the ground floor facing Primary Streets. - d.
+Structured parking shall be prohibited from occupying the Build-to-Line.
+However, the Development Department may permit a garage to occupy a Build-to-Line when the dimensions of a site make it impractical to accommodate a liner building, as determined by the Development Department, if the following conditions are met: - Street activating uses are located on the ground floor facing Primary Streets. - d.
 Garage facades facing Primary Streets are consistent with the architecture regulations contained in this Article VIII and maintain the appearance of an occupied building.
 Single Family, Duplex, or townhouse parking shall be accessed via an alley in F-4(-), F-4, F-5(-), F-5, and F-6 Sub-Districts.

-Figure 880-10: Parking Layers
+Figure 880-09: Parking Layers

-H. Parking Provision - Fee in Lieu of Parking
+G. Parking Provision - Fee in Lieu of Parking

-(1) Fee in Lieu of Parking may be approved by the Development Department for all new development occurring after January 1, 2020 for use of new public or private offsite parking built after January 1, 2020 if a legal agreement has been executed between the applicant and the Town or other entity for the duration of the existence of the use.
+(1) Fee in Lieu of Parking may be approved by the Development Department for all new development occurring after January 1, 2020 for use of new public or private off-site parking built after January 1, 2020 if a legal agreement has been executed between the applicant and the Town or other entity for the duration of the existence of the use.
 The Fee shall be determined in the legal agreement.
-Parking shall be available at time of occupancy for any use which relies on it.

-I. Parking Configuration
+H. Parking Configuration